-We conducted LMEMs with change in the manipulated attribute as the DV (i.e., ratings on manipulated attribute after experimental treatment minus ratings on manipulated attribute before experimental treatment; 0 therefore indicates no change, a positive value an increase, while negative value indicates a decrease).
-Table 2 presents the fixed-effects coefficients with all the predictors (See Table S11-S14 in the supplementary material for step-by-step regression results).
+Manipulation Checks.
+We conducted LMEMs with change in the manipulated attribute as the DV (i.e., ratings on a manipulated attribute after experimental treatment minus ratings on manipulated attribute before experimental treatment; 0, therefore indicates no change, a positive value an increase, and negative value indicates a decrease).
+Table 2 presents the fixed-effects coefficients with all the predictors (See Table S11-S14 in the supplementary material for stepby-step regression results).